twitter YouTube LinkedIn

 Music and mind

-Manchester Camerata with Dr Michelle Phillips, senior lecturer for the Royal Northern College of Music
+Manchester Camerata with Dr Michelle Phillips, senior lecturer at the Royal Northern College of Music

-This project served as the pilot project for Collaborate, a fund that supports research collaborations between the cultural sector and academic researchers.
+This project was the pilot project for Collaborate, a fund that supported research collaborations between the cultural sector and academic researchers.

-The fund helps build innovative new partnerships between cultural sector practitioners and academics to explore under-explored questions around cultural value.
+The fund helped build innovative new partnerships between cultural sector practitioners and academics to explore under-explored questions around cultural value.

 Musicians from the Manchester Camerata orchestra